 Thank you for considering the affiliate links that support this blog.

 I appreciate all of you who follow this blog; there are numerous other blogs to choose from so I am honored you chose to spend some time here.
 A special welcome to all my new followers from this past month.

-To start following Watercress Words , use this form to get an email notification of new posts .
+I would love for you to start following Watercress Words : use this form to get an email notification of new posts .
 Please find and follow me on Facebook, Pinterest and LinkedIn.
 Thanks so much.